-, I explained what this “Cloud” thing is that everyone keeps talking about.
-I talked a little about its history and how it works.
-In this article, I’ll show you some practical uses for Cloud Computing, and tell you how you too can take advantage of this awesome technology.
+In my previous article, I explained what this “Cloud” thing is that everyone keeps talking about.
+I talked a little bit about the Cloud’s history and how it works.
+Now, I’ll explain some of the pros and cons, show you some practical uses for cloud computing, and tell you how you too can take advantage of this awesome technology.

-So what’s the downside to cloud computing?
-A few things come to mind, but I’d say they’re almost always out-weighed by the benefits.
+So, what’s the downside of cloud computing?
+A few things come to mind, but I’d say they’re almost always outweighed by the benefits.
 For one, you need to have an Internet connection to use any form of cloud computing.
-This used to be an issue in the days of dial-up and dumb-phones, but nowadays our phones, tablets and computers are almost invariably online 24/7.
+This used to be an issue in the days of dial-up and dumb-phones, but nowadays our phones, tablets and computers are invariably online 24/7.

 The final downside is privacy.
-It can be a matter of concern that if you store documents in cloud storage, essentially your file is sitting on someone else’s computer and can technically be accessed without your knowledge or permission.
+If you store documents in cloud storage, your file is essentially sitting on someone else’s computer and can technically be accessed without your knowledge or permission.

-I believe the upside of cloud services outweighs the downside.
+The upside of cloud services far outweighs the downside.
 Yes, you always have to be connected, but that also means you have access to the same services from all your connected devices.
-You can access the same files, photos, music, etc. from your phone, your laptop, the library, etc. Yes, paying a monthly subscription can seem to add up, but often it ends up being cheaper to pay a little each month vs. a large price tag on a product.
-The other pricing advantage is that with most cloud services you only pay for what you use, making it very affordable.
-And on the matter of privacy, many cloud services offer encryption so that your data is 100% secure.
+With the Cloud, you can access the same files, photos, music, and more from your phone, your laptop, the library, etc. Yes, paying a monthly subscription seems to add up, but it often ends up being cheaper than a large price tag on a product.
+The other pricing advantage is that most cloud services allow you to only pay for what you use, making it very affordable.
+Additionally, on the matter of privacy, many cloud services offer encryption so that your data is 100% secure.

-Another great advantage is the uptime guarantee, which is how stable the service is going to be for you.
+Another great benefit of the Cloud is the uptime guarantee, which is how stable the service is going to be for you.
 Microsoft, for example, has a 99.9% uptime guarantee in their SLA (Service Level Agreement).
-If the Broadway show Rent has taught us nothing else, we know that every year contains five hundred twenty-five thousand six hundred minutes (aaaaand now you’re singing it in your head… you’re welcome) and Microsoft financially guarantees that their cloud services will be full functioning for at least 525,075 of those minutes.
-That’s less than 9.5 hours of downtime for an entire year.
-That’s probably more reliable than your brand new computer.
+Microsoft financially guarantees that their cloud services will be fully functioning for at least 525,075 minutes in a year, which is less than 9.5 hours of downtime over a 12-month span.
+That’s probably more reliable than your brand-new computer!

-So you may be asking what are some actual Cloud services, and how could they help you?
-The biggest category is probably Cloud Storage.
-This is where you have a folder on your computer that is constantly synchronized to the Internet, so that whatever you store in there is available on all your devices.
-Dropbox is one of the most recognizable companies in this space, and they offer anywhere from 2GB to 1TB of storage, depending on how much you want to buy.
-Apple’s iCloud and Microsoft’s OneDrive are both great cloud storage solutions.
-OneDrive, however, is by far offers the best value for the money and is integrated directly with Windows and Office, making it almost transparent to you, the end user.
+With cloud storage, you have a folder on your computer that is constantly synchronized to the Internet.
+Whatever you store in there is available on all your devices.
+Dropbox is one of the most recognizable companies in this space.
+Apple’s iCloud and Microsoft’s OneDrive are both great cloud storage solutions as well.
+OneDrive, however, offers the best value for the price.
+It’s also integrated directly with Windows and Office, making it almost transparent to you, the end user.

 If you, as an individual, want to get started with cloud computing, I can’t recommend Office365 highly enough.
-You can get a subscription for less than $80 per year, and that lets you install the full office sweet on 5 devices (PCs, Macs, tablets, phones) AND it gives you unlimited storage space on OneDrive.
-In fact, if you buy an HP Stream 7 from the Microsoft Store right now, it comes with a year of free Office 365!
+You can get a subscription for less than $80 per year, and that lets you install the full office suite on up to five devices (PCs, Macs, tablets, phones).
+It also gives you unlimited storage space on OneDrive.

 If you’re running a business, you should definitely use the power of the cloud to your advantage.
-By signing up for Office365 you get full licenses of the Office Suite for all your employees, cloud storage, SharePoint intranet and robust email that won’t go down right when you’re expecting that important reply!
-In fact, our wizard Kaitlyn created a great infographic to show you just how you can use the cloud to make your life easier and save you money.
+By signing up for Office365, you get full Office Suite licenses for all your employees, cloud storage, SharePoint intranet and robust email (that won’t go down right when you’re expecting that important reply)!

-I don’t want to brag, but here at Bit-Wizards we are pretty much experts in cloud migrations and Office 365 implementations.
-If all of this cloud stuff sounds great, but you just don’t have the technical expertise to execute it.
-We can help!
-We’ll make sure the whole process smooth and painless, we don’t use a bunch of technical mumbo-jumbo, and we can get you up and running in no time.
+I don’t want to brag, but here at Bit-Wizards, we are pretty much experts in cloud migrations and Office 365 implementations.
+If all of this cloud stuff sounds great, but you just don’t have the technical expertise to execute it, we can help!
+We’ll make sure the entire process is smooth and painless, we won’t use a bunch of technical mumbo-jumbo, and we can get you up and running in no time.